-Istituto Marangoni credits system is equivalent to European Credit Transfer System (ECTS).
+\Istituto Marangoni credits system is equivalent to European Credit Transfer System (ECTS).
+The recognition of credits obtained within their Semester experience will be evaluated and then confirmed by their own University.

 6. Course Specific Admission Requirements

 Admission is based on the reasonable expectation that the student will be able to fulfil the objectives of the programme and achieve the standard required for the award.